-- (1) A member of a reporting unit, or the Registered Organisations Commission and the Commissioner, may apply to the reporting unit for specified prescribed information in relation to the reporting unit to be made available to the person making the application. - (2) The application must be in writing and must specify the period within which, and the manner in which, the information is to be made available.
+- (1) A member of a reporting unit, or the General Manager, may apply to the reporting unit for specified prescribed information in relation to the reporting unit to be made available to the person making the application. - (2) The application must be in writing and must specify the period within which, and the manner in which, the information is to be made available.
 The period must not be less than 14 days after the application is given to the reporting unit. - (3) A Reporting unit must comply with an application made under subsection (1).